elishafer96/Collections/README.md

 # Collections
-Some collections that I implemented for a school project.
+A collection of collections I built to practice and understand various data structures.